wassimseif/wassimseif.github.io/content/posts/blast_p1/index.md

 **Note**: This file is 33GB in size before uncompressing, so make sure you have enough space on your mac.

 4. **Set the `BLASTDB` Environment Variable:**
-Like the terminal needs to know wher to search for binaries, BLAST needs to know where to search for databases.
+Like the terminal needs to know where to search for binaries, BLAST needs to know where to search for databases.
 You can set the `BLASTDB` environment variable to the directory where you downloaded the databases.

 ```bash
 export BLASTDB=~/blastdb